ECE468/step7-starter/README.md

     *on*.
 If we do not pass that option to your `runme`, it should use your Step 5 code.
 (Note that turning on this optimization *should* result in your code taking fewer cycles to complete).

+**Note on grading:**

+For option 3, we will using the similar grading scheme as ECE 573 in step 5, for each one of the tests included in the test set:

+1. Your generated assembly will be checked against the reference output on the simulator with 32 registers, to ensure that your code correctly behaves as compared to reference.
+If your code fails this check, you won't receive any credits for this particular test.
+2. The number of memory access instructions (`LW, SW, FLW, FSW, ...`) **executed during the simulation run** (Note that this means the actual runtime count, not the count in the asm file) will be collected for both your assembly output (denoted as `S`) and the reference output (denoted `R`).
+Then, your credits for this particular test would be adjusted by:

+        ```(text)
+        if S >= R: R/S * 60%
+        if S < R: 60% + MIN(25%, 1 - S/R) / 25% * 40%
+        ```

+        - The reference output and implementation are based on basic-block-only register allocation, without any liveness analysis.
+Thus we expect your implementation based to perform better in memory accesses.
+        - You will get full credit if you beat the reference memory performance by more than 25%.

+Credits for each test cases are distributed evenly.
+After adjustment of performance, the credits will be accumulated together to reflect your total grades.
+Then the late submission penalties, if any, would be applied to produce your final grades for the step.

+For this step, due to the difficult nature of the assignment, we may curve the grades from the grader based on grades distribution after all grading has been concluded.
+The curved grades will be uploaded to BrightSpace after the decision is made and grades are calculated accordingly.

 ## What you need to do

 Pick one of the three options above to implement in this step.
+According to which option you are going for, pull in the corresponding repo from your previous steps as starter code,.
 Modify your `runme` to print "OPTION X" before starting compilation (where "X" is `1`, `2`, or `3`) so we know which option you chose.

 ### Running your code

-To run your code, you can use the Risc simulator, which you can clone from [https://github.com/milindkulkarni/RiscSim](here).
+To run your code, you can use the RISC simulator we have provided for you.
+When using the container environment, this is present in ~/RiscSim.
+When using the ecegrid environment script, the path to the driver script for it is set in $RISCSIM.

 You can run an assembly file by running: